With spring on the horizon, I ask you to pause and reflect on this question: What’s one meaningful change would you like to experience this season?

 It’s the “Pain of Staying the Same” and the “Pain of Making a Change”.

-Think about what it means to you to stay the same.
+Think about what it means for you to stay the same.
 How about with making a change?
-You may be already familiar as many have exclaimed before me, growth happens outside of your comfort zone.
+You may be familiar with the saying, growth happens outside of your comfort zone.

-In relation to self-care, as you may experience, the outcome of change is where the blessing resides.
+In relation to self-care, the outcome of change is where the blessing resides.
 The blessing of a resilient and thriving well-being.